Hoyasumii/bee-movie/README.md

 Do they try and kill you, like on TV?

 Some of them.
-But some of
+But some of t